PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 #### Output:

-The output of PathwayMatcher is composed of two files, the [Reaction and Pathway mapping](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output#search) and the [statistical analysis](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output#analysis) of the relevant pathways.
+The output of PathwayMatcher is composed of three files, the [Reaction and Pathway mapping](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output#search), the [statistical analysis](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output#analysis) of the relevant pathways, and biological networks constructed based on the input.

 *See our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output) for more information.*

 ## Licence

-PathwayMatcher is a free open-source project, following an [Apache License 2.0](https://github.com/LuisFranciscoHS/PathwaySearch/blob/master/LICENSE.txt "Apache Licence").
+PathwayMatcher is a free open-source project, distributed under the permisive [Apache License 2.0](https://github.com/LuisFranciscoHS/PathwaySearch/blob/master/LICENSE.txt "Apache Licence").

 ## Acknowledgements